redhat-cop/network.interfaces/README.md

 ## Remediate configuration drift in INTERFACES Configuration
 #### Remediate configuration drift between local inventory host-vars and running config for given network resources.
 [CAUTION !]
-This action will override the running-config
+This operation will override the running-config

 ```yaml
 - name: